section-engineering-education/engineering-education/content/articles/creating-responsive-line-and-bar-charts-with-semantic-ui-and-react/index.md

 If the command above is implemented correctly, the new React application should be set up and ready for development.
 This process takes a few minutes, so ensure the operation is completed before proceeding to the next step.

 ### Chart building overview
-Creating responsive line and bar charts with React.js alongside other dependencies will be subdivided into the following steps.
+Creating responsive lines and bar charts with React.js alongside other dependencies will be subdivided into the following steps.
 - Setting up the coordinate dataset
 - Installing the required dependencies (react-chartjs-2 and semantic-UI.)
 - Creating and setting up the chart component (Chart.js)